The Facts

 - Why do you think consent is important in relationships?

-- How does consent apply to different aspects of a relationship (physical touch, communication and privacy)?
+- How does consent apply to different parts of a relationship, like physical touch, communication and privacy?

-- Can you identify what the risks of skipping consent are?
+- What are the risks of skipping consent?

-- What verbal and non-verbal cues can you look for to know if someone is giving consent?
+- What verbal and non-verbal cues show that someone is giving consent?

 - Consent must be freely and enthusiastically given every time.
-How can you normalise check-ins?
+How can you make regular check-ins normal in your relationship?

-- How should you react if your partner changes their mind?
+- How can you show your partner that you respect their decision if they change their mind?

 Building Trust